barryclark/jekyll-now/_posts/2016-09-13-introducing-wicked-haufe-io.md

 The rest of the things Wicked "solves" are the normal use cases solved by most any API Gateway, and, as already pointed out, this is done by leveraging the already existing Kong API Gateway (we mentioned we really like Kong, right?).

-By really enforcing everything to be in code (no long running processes are needed), it is possible to completely adapt the deployment model of your API Management system to the way you work, and not the other way around.
-You deploy from code only, and this means you are free to version your code as you like it, or, as it suits your needs best.
+By really enforcing everything to be in "code", e.g. in a git repository, it is possible to completely adapt the deployment model of your API Management system to the way you work, and not the other way around.
+You deploy from configuration-as-code (from your code repository), and this means you are free to version your code as you like it, or, as it suits your needs best.

 The documentation of Wicked contains a more thorough discussion of possible [configuration versioning strategies](https://github.com/Haufe-Lexware/wicked.haufe.io/blob/master/doc/versioning-strategies.md).